Soddy-Daisy, Tennessee: Geography

 Soddy-Daisy is located in north-central Hamilton County at 35°15′31″N 85°10′37″W (35.258538, -85.176996).
 Its southwestern end is bordered by the city of Chattanooga.
 Unincorporated communities that border Soddy-Daisy are Middle Valley to the south, Falling Water to the southwest, Mowbray Mountain to the west and Flat Top Mountain to the northwest.
 According to the United States Census Bureau, the city has a total area of 60.7 km2, of which 58.6 km2 are land and 2.1 km2, or 3.51%, are water.

 The city is situated at the base of the Cumberland Escarpment, the east face of Walden Ridge, which is part of the Cumberland Plateau.
 An inlet of Chickamauga Lake (consisting of the lower part of Soddy Creek) lies to the east.
 U.S. Route 27 is the city's main highway, connecting it with Chattanooga 16 mi to the south and Dayton 22 mi to the northeast.
 State Route 111, which crosses Walden Ridge and leads 17 mi northwest to Dunlap, intersects US-27 in the northern part of the city.

+The area is home to the popular Stone Fort bouldering area.